ibirnam/js_closure_tutorial/closure_tutorial.md

 # Conclusion
 We've got our hero and villian for Spider-Text, what else can we build out?
 Can we interact with civillians?
 How do characters take damage?
 How do they regain health an stamina?
 Can we allow Spider-Man to crawl on walls?
 Continue to think about how you can build out Spider-Text, and if closures can help you to do so!

-While Spider-Text is amazing, it showcases how closures are a phenominal example of JavaScript's versitility.
+While Spider-Text will become an amazing game, it also showcased how closures are a phenominal example of JavaScript's versitility.
 We're able to nest functions within each other, define clear scope boundaries, set functions to variables, create anonymous functions, and self-invoke them as well.

 Closures also allows for [object-oriented programming](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_JS) in JavaScript, in addition to many other more advanced techniques that we'll cover in later tutorials.
 What are some other applications of closures you can think of?